BRITROC/britroc-1-HGSOC-landscape/README.md

 |[pre-processed sWGS data](https://zenodo.org/record/7573784#.ZD6uPXbMJPY)|a zenodo repositiory containing pre-processed absolute copy number profiles from sWGS BAM files|
 |[pre-processed TAM-Seq data]|pre-processed SNV data from TAM-Seq sequencing data|

+## Installation and dependecies
+### Software dependencies
+Software versions and dependencies are installed independently for each analysis or pipeline using conda.
+These pipelines have been tested on cent0S linux 7.8 & RHEL 7 linux OS

+Each repositiory provides its own installation instructions on installation of required software environments, additional software package and data requirements and implementations.
+See the README.md documents for each specific analysis for more details.

+### Runtime
+Required runtime for replicating the results of this publication are approximately 4 hours on a High performance computing server (6-8 hours on a high-spec laptop).
+Full runtime from raw data will vary considerably on implementation, available hardware, and data processing during non-scripted analyical steps.

+### Demo
+No demo sofware or data is provided for the pipelines associated with this publication.
+All data is freely available (as pre-processed outputs) or upon request via EGA.

 ## Issues

 - Data access